Clicky

 SKI Mode

-SKI mode is only found by default on the WAKE and WAKE Pro models from Sea-Doo.
+You’ll only find SKI mode on the WAKE and WAKE Pro models from Sea-Doo.
 You could add the SKI mode to other models that had iBR and iTC systems.
-Ski mode is a more advanced version of speed limiter mode.
+The feature of Ski mode is a more advanced version of speed limiter mode.

-With SKI mode, you have 5 ramp settings, setting 1 is the slowest and easiest take off and 5 is the most aggressive take-off.
+With most version of SKI mode, you have 5 ramp settings, setting 1 is the slowest and easiest take off and 5 is the most aggressive take-off.
 You also need to set your target speed, the max speed the watercraft will go.

-With SKI mode, you get constant and predictable pulls, which is ideal for wakeboarders and tubes.
+You get constant and predictable pulls with SKI mode, which is ideal for wakeboarders and tubes.

 Learning Key